luis-ale-117/DistribCell-back/README.md

 If you already did the ssh key setup on your computer, you can clone the project using ssh (recommended).
 Otherwise, you can do the setup following [this guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and then clone the project using ssh.
 If you don't want to do the setup, you can clone the project using https (not recommended) following [this guide](https://gitprotect.io/blog/how-to-clone-using-https-in-git/).

-If you are using `ssh` and `Git Bash` for windows, you may need to reload the ssh keys after cloning the project.
+If you are using `ssh` and `Git Bash` for windows, you may need to reload the ssh keys before cloning the project.
 To do that, run the following command on `Git Bash`
 ```bash
 eval $(ssh-agent -s)
 ```